Obi1knube/Work-Day-Scheduler-Obiora/README.md

 THEN the saved events persist
 ```
 CSS and HTML was  provided for this project.
-I generated most part of the JavaScript with Artificial inteligence.
+I generated some part of the JavaScript with Xpert Learning Assitance,  Artificial inteligence approved by the learning instittution.

 Here is a link to the deployed website:  https://obi1knube.github.io/Work-Day-Scheduler-Obiora/
 Here is a link to the source code: https://github.com/Obi1knube/Work-Day-Scheduler-Obiora